-Note: The following optional paragraph addresses renewal of general waivers which have been granted by the SBE.
-According to CDE's State Board of Education CalEd Facts issued in January 2013, pursuant Pursuant to Education Code 33051, any general waiver which has been granted for two consecutive years, or which is initially granted for two years, may be regarded as "permanent" for as long as the information on the waiver request remains current.
-However, the SBE may require updated information for a general waiver whenever it determines that information to be necessary.
-The SBE may also rescind a waiver if additional information supporting a recession is made available to the SBE.
-Additionally, a district is required to apply annually for the renewal of any waiver regarding teacher credentialing.
+Note: Pursuant to Education Code 33051, any general waiver which has been granted for two consecutive years, or which is initially granted for two years, may be regarded as "permanent" for as long as the information on the waiver request remains current.
+However, SBE may require updated information for a general waiver whenever it determines that information to be necessary.
+SBE may also rescind a waiver if additional information supporting a recession is made available to SBE.

 If the district determines that a waiver is needed for more than one year, the Board shall reapply to SBE.
-When the district Board has requested and received the same general waiver from the SBE for two consecutive years, the Board is not required does not subsequently need to reapply annually if provided that the information contained on the request remains current, .
-However, the district shall apply annually for the renewal of any waiver regarding teacher credentialing.
+When the Board has requested and received the same general waiver from SBE for two consecutive years, the Board does not subsequently need to reapply annually provided that the information contained on the request remains current, except that the district shall apply annually for the renewal of any waiver regarding teacher credentialing.
 (Education Code 33051)